jonathan-vella/architecting-for-success/104-Enterprise-Grade-Kubernetes/wds/student guide/CaseStudy.md

 2. Kubernetes API Server should have a guarantee uptime of 99.95%
 3. Ability but not a hard requirement to failover to another region in case of disaster.
 4. Spin-off a new cluster including all the configuration easily.
-5. Bakcup strategy for Kubernetes resources and persistent volumes.
+5. Backup strategy for Kubernetes resources and persistent volumes.
+6. Stop being malakas by pointing out typos.